coderefinery/ase-workshop-2019/chalmers.md

 * Encapsulated code is easier to extend
 * Assertive code makes software more modular
 * Nonredundant code reduces maintainance issues

+## TDD by Example
+Dependency is the key problem in software development at all scales. ...
+If dependency is the problem, duplication is the symptom.
+Duplication most often takes the form of duplicat logic - the same expression appearing in multiple places in the code.
+Objects are excellent for abstracting away duplication of logic.

+### The general TDD cycle goes as follows:
+1. Write a test.
+Think about how you would like the operation in your mind to appear in your code.
+You are writing a story.
+Invent the interface you wish you had.
+Include all of the elements in the story that you imagine will be necessary to calculate the right answers.
+2. Make it run.
+Quickly getting that bar to green dominates everything else.
+If a clean, simple solution is obvious, then type it in.
+If the clean, simple solution is obvious but it will take you a minute, then make a note of it and get back to the main problem, which is getting the bar green in seconds.
+This shift in aesthetics is hard for some experienced software engineers.
+Quick green excuses all sins.
+But only for a moment.
+3. Make it right.
+Now that the system is behaving, put the sinful ways of the recent past behind you.
+Step back onto the straight and narrow path of software righteousness.
+Remove the duplication that you have introduced , and get to green quickly.

+Clean code that works is out of the reach of even the best programmers some of the time, and out of the reach of most programmers(like me) most of the time.
+The remedy is "divide and conquer.
+First solve the "that works" part of the problem.
+Then solve the "clean code" part of the problem.

+## Version Control
+From "The Pragmatic Programmer: your journey to mastery, 20th Anniversary Edtion, 2nd Edition"
+### Challenges
+* Knowing you can roll back to any previous state using the VCS is one thing, but can you actually do it?
+Do you know the commands to do it properly?
+Learn them now, not when the disaster strikes and you're under pressure.
+* Spend some time thinking about recovering your own laptop environment in case of a disaster.
+What would you need to recover?
+Many of the things you need are just text files.
+If they're not in a VCS(hosted off your laptop), find a way to add them.
+Then think about the other
+  stuff: installed applications, system configuration, and so on.
+How can you express all that stuff in text files so it, too , can be saved?
+* Consciously explore the features of your current VCS and hosting provider that you're not using.
+If your team isn't using feature branches, experiment with introducing them.
+The same with pull/merge requests.
+Continuous integration.
+Build piplines.
+Even continous deployment.
+Look into the team communication tools, too: wikis, Kanban boards, and the like.

+  You don't have to use it.
+But you do need to know what it does so you can make that decision.

+* USe version control for nonproject things, too.